tomcarman/sf-metadata-linter/messages/metalint.utils.md

-# error.CantReadDir
+# error.InvalidDirectory

-Cant read dir: %s
+Unable to read the directory passed with the --directory flag: %s